fangyizhang-x/inst-obj/README.md

 For fabrication details, please refer to the [fabrication readme](Fabrication_Readme.md).

+For the contact estimation, codes are in [Contact_Estimation](Contact_Estimation).
+Datasets will be released  soon.

 The full results for the other four faces can be seen in [detailed_results_for_the_other_four_faces.pdf](detailed_results_for_the_other_four_faces.pdf).

 ## Comparison to Other Methods for Contact Estimation